 \section{Conclusions}

 With 3628 objects, we are releasing the largest sample of SN Ia data to date.
-This release, named “DR2”, publishes all SNe Ia acquired by the ZTF survey up to December 2020 and spectroscopically classified as “Ia”.
-The classification, as well as the data content have been vetted by multiple members of the science collaboration.
-Along with 20 companions papers studying in detail SN~Ia astrophysics and their use as cosmological distance indicators, we are releasing: 3591 force-photometry light curves ($g$, $r$, $i$) and SALT2 light curve parameters, 5138 spectra, galaxy and SN-redshifts, global and local (2~kpc) host properties, and observing logs.
-The SN light curves and light curve properties of normal SNe~Ia at $z<0.015$ are however not released.
+This release, named DR2, publishes all SNe Ia acquired by the ZTF survey up to December 2020 and spectroscopically classified as “Ia.”
+The classification as well as the data content have been vetted by multiple members of the scientific collaboration.
+Along with 20 companion papers studying in detail SN~Ia astrophysics and their use as cosmological distance indicators, we are releasing: 3591 forced-photometry light curves ($g$, $r$, $i$) and SALT2 light curve parameters, 5138 spectra, galaxy and SN redshifts, global and local (2~kpc) host properties, and observing logs.
+The SN light curves and light curve properties of normal SNe~Ia at $z<0.015$, however, have not been released.

-This release increases by an order of magnitude current state-of-the-art low-redshift SN~Ia dataset.
+This release increases by an order of magnitude the current state-of-the-art low-redshift SN~Ia dataset.
 Our sample is homogeneous, with well-controlled selection effects.
-As part of our release, nearly 1000 SNe~Ia are from a volume-limited sample ($z<0.06$) for which parameter distributions and correlations are representative of the true underlying normal SN~Ia population.
+As part of our release, nearly 1000 SNe~Ia are from a volume-limited sample ($z<0.06$) for which parameter distributions and correlations are representative of the true, normal underlying SN~Ia population.

-The photometric accuracy of the release is at the per-cent level with known per-cent non-linearity.
+The photometric accuracy of the release is at the percent level with known percent nonlinearity.
 The data are thus of sufficient quality for any internal ZTF SN~Ia analysis but are not yet ready to be joined with other datasets to derive cosmological parameters.
-The Cosmology Science Working group is actively working on final calibration steps, to release the cosmology associated to these SNe~Ia.
-This will constitute the “DR2.5” release that shall become public on an approximately year time-scale.
-The next step will be the use of the full ZTF survey (2018-2025) that should contain nearly 8,000 spectroscopically confirmed SNe~Ia.
+The Cosmology Science Working group is actively working on final calibration steps, to release the cosmology associated with these SNe~Ia.
+This will constitute the DR2.5 release that will become public on a timescale of approximately one year.
+The next step will be the use of the full ZTF survey (2018-2025), which should contain nearly 8,000 spectroscopically confirmed SNe~Ia.
 In addition, we expect 25,000 additional photometrically confirmed SNe~Ia.
 This $\mathcal{O}(30~000)$ SNe~Ia sample will be our DR3.